Skip to main content

 How does Housecall Pro compare to Projul?

 Housecall Pro is a home service dispatch and invoicing platform.
 Projul is a construction management platform.
 They serve different industries.
-Projul includes estimating, change orders, Gantt scheduling, job costing, and unlimited users starting at $399/month.
+Projul includes estimating, change orders, Gantt scheduling, job costing, and unlimited users starting at $4,788/year.
 For construction contractors, Projul covers the workflows that Housecall Pro simply doesn’t have.

 Last updated: March 2026.
 Pricing information sourced from Housecall Pro’s website, third-party review sites, and contractor forums.
 Prices may vary based on promotions, contract terms, and negotiations.
 Contact Projul for current pricing.
+Want to compare more platforms side by side?
+See our construction software pricing guide.

 Frequently Asked Questions